go-aah/docs/error-handling.md

   * Handle error at application level
   * Handle error then send custom HTTP code with various response types.
   * Filter/process appropriate error then send notification email, slack, etc.
-  * Log error information also send it to external systems.
+  * Log error information; also send it to external systems.
 For e.g: Kibana, Prometheus, Splunk, Sentry, Airbrake, etc.

 Seamlessly integrated across within framework and its flow.

 <div class="alert alert-info-green">
-<p><strong>Tip:</strong> You could handle error at each level, also possible to propagate to further above if needed.</p>
+<p><strong>Tip:</strong> Possible to handle error at each level, also possible to propagate to further above if needed.</p>
 </div>

 ### Table of Contents